 Let’s be honest.
 New Year’s resolutions are a joke to most people.
 This is not because it’s silly to set goals and improve your character or lifestyle – it’s not.
 But rather the issue is we make these lofty, vague goals with no staying power.
 We run for the first week of January, hate ourselves for most of February, and resolve to being a quitter come March.

-When making your resolutions try to think about them for at least a week.
+To begin, when making your resolutions try to think about them for at least a week.
 That’s right.
 No quick, thoughtless goals for you.
 Sit down, light a candle, and brainstorm.
 Write down five things that have been hard for you in 2020.
 This could be anything.
 It does not have to be an obstacle – it can be something you want to do better at, or something new you want to be more acquainted with.
 From there consider your relationships, hobbies, and personal health.
 How can you combat your five difficulties?

 Try making resolutions that respond directly to issues or pain points within your life.
 This will make them both specific, personal and therefore powerful.
 Make resolutions that directly correlate to your life by either improving or finding a solution for problems you face daily.
 Those are the type of resolutions you’ll be motivated to keep.